google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 > available and on the path, which may not be the case on your system.

 ## Queuing a no image reduction

+> Reductions for the case where no SSBO is produced by a compute shader cannot be launched via the Web UI.
+[See how to launch them via the command line](#Performing-a-"no-image"-reduction-on-a-fragment-or-compute-shader).

 The results table for the shader family below shows that `variant_004` failed to render due to a crash